piepgras/SignLanguageTranslator/README.md

 https://farhanglovesgit.vercel.app/

 ## Description
-This is an alphabetical sign language translator built with ReactJS.<br/><br/>
+This is an alphabetical sign language translator built with ReactJS.<br/>

-The app is capable of translating characters a-z into sign language represented by images.
-The app is also capable of creating and managing users.
+This is an assignment as a part of the front-end course at Noroff's School for Witches and Wizards<br/>

 ### Usage
 Login Page:<br/>